How To Reduce Business Costs

 To Reduce Business Costs Is Not About Selling More To Give You Scale

-If your business costs are not understood, or worse out of control, increasing your sales will not mean you become profitable!
+If your business costs are out of control, increasing your sales will not mean you become profitable!

-This is because you are not being effective at running your business, and this is the direct result of not understanding the cost drivers of your business, like processes, materials, labour, and technology.
+This is because you are not being effective at running your business.
+And this is the direct result of not understanding the cost drivers of your business.
+For example, understanding the processes, materials, labour, and technology.

 This lack of understanding how to reduce costs is the major reason why businesses fail.